Escheck/NegotiatorGUI/README.txt

 NOTICE!

-The files in de debug folder are ONLY FOR DEBUGGING.
+The files in the debug folder are ONLY FOR DEBUGGING.
 Modifying these has no effect on the release version of Genius.